Paramore: Musical style and influences

-Paramore has expressed appreciation for Green Day, Weezer, Hum, Failure, Far, No Doubt, Deftones, the Smiths, Blink-182, Death Cab for Cutie, Jimmy Eat World, and Sunny Day Real Estate, and New Found Glory.
+Paramore has expressed appreciation for Weezer, Hum, Failure, Far, No Doubt, Deftones, the Smiths, Blink-182, Death Cab for Cutie, Jimmy Eat World, Sunny Day Real Estate, and New Found Glory.
 Hayley Williams has cited her personal influences as MewithoutYou, Elvis Presley, the Shirelles, the Angels, the Ramones, Jawbreaker, Freddie Mercury, Karen O, Josh Scogin, Blondie, Bloc Party, NSYNC, Aaliyah, the Smiths, Siouxsie and the Banshees, the Cure, and Etta James.

 Williams named many singers as heroines: "I love Debbie Harry and Siouxsie Sioux.
 I grew up listening to The Distillers [...]
 Girl groups are really important to me, but the Shangri-Las especially".
-Williams also explained that bands such as U2, "who are massive, and do whatever they want, write whatever they want and they stand for something," Jimmy Eat World, "who I don’t think ever disappoint their fans," and No Doubt, who "have done amazing things," act as a pattern for the path in which Paramore would like to take their career.
+Williams also explained that bands such as U2, "who are massive, and do whatever they want, write whatever they want and they stand for something," Jimmy Eat World, "who I don't think ever disappoint their fans," and No Doubt, who "have done amazing things", act as a pattern for the path in which Paramore would like to take their career.
 In 2012, Williams contributed vocals to MewithoutYou's fifth studio album, Ten Stories.

-The band members are Christians and in an interview with the BBC, Josh Farro stated "Our faith is very important to us.
+The band members identified themselves as Christians in the past and in an interview with the BBC.
+Josh Farro stated "Our faith is very important to us.
 It's obviously going to come out in our music because if someone believes something, then their worldview is going to come out in anything they do.
 But we're not out here to preach to kids, we're out here because we love music."
 Farro later cited differing views on Christianity between him, his brother and Williams as one of the reasons for their departure in 2010.
+In a 2022 interview, Williams described herself, York, and Zac Farro as being "at different stages of unravelling their relationship to faith".
+In 2025, Williams released the track "True Believer" as part of her third solo album Ego Death at a Bachelorette Party.
+The song discusses the guise of Christianity as an excuse for people to treat others badly.